NSMY/Stream-Downloader-Util/README.md

 HOW/WHY

-# streamlink.Python.Twitch.Automated.Download
+# Automated Python Downloader using StreamLink
-automated python script to fetch your clipboard(URL) then download (Twitch moatly for me) streams/video via Streamlink, asking what to name/what size
+automated python script to fetch your clipboard(URL) then download (Twitch mostly for me) streams/video via Streamlink, asking what to name/what size

 This is MY FIRST Ever script written 3 days into python be easy on me ;)